practical-scientific-computing/practical-scientific-computing.github.io/shell/04-workflow.md

 Hello world
 ```

 Keep in mind that the `>` operator has a very particular behavior.
-If you run the first example again, you will see that your `hello` file only contains *one* instance of "Hello World!".
-When you invoke `>`, it _will_ overwrite whatever file already exists.
+If you run the first example again, you will see that your `hello` file only contains *one* instance of "Hello World".
+When you invoke `>`, it *will* overwrite whatever file already exists.
 Instead, you may want to *append* by using the `>>` operator.
 Try it:

 ```console
 $ echo "Hello World" >> hello